City Gate (Valletta): Third gate (1853–1964)

 By the early 20th century, the gate was regarded as too small to cope with the large influx of people entering the city.
 The first proposals to address this issue were made in the 1920s, and some included replacing the gate with an open carriageway.
 Kingsgate survived the bombings of World War II, although it was slightly damaged in April 1942, when the bridge leading to the gate was hit by aerial bombardment.
 The statues of L'Isle-Adam and de Valette were destroyed during this attack.

 The first plans to redevelop the Royal Opera House and the entrance of Valletta were made in the 1950s.
 This project was revived by Prime Minister George Borg Olivier in 1962, focusing on the city gate.
 The project to replace the gate with a larger one was announced at the 1963 Trade Fair Exposition, and the gate was pulled down in June 1964.

 Following the demolition of the gate, the bust of Pius V was placed into storage, before being retrieved by the Valletta Local Council in 1993.
-In 2005, the bust was moved to Great Siege Square, close to Saint John's Co-Cathedral and the Law Courts.
+In 2005, the bust was moved to Great Siege Square, close to St John's Co-Cathedral and the Law Courts.